Linguistics and the Book of Mormon: Stylometry

+A subsequent peer-reviewed response published in the same journal by researchers affiliated with Brigham Young University criticized the earlier study's use of closed-set NSC classification, contending that the Book of Mormon authorship question was fundamentally an open-set problem.
+The authors argued that if the true author is absent from the candidate pool, closed-set NSC methods can produce artificially inflated posterior probabilities for incorrect candidates.
+To illustrate this, the authors applied the same closed-set methodology to portions of The Federalist Papers written by Alexander Hamilton while excluding Hamilton from the candidate set and found that the classifier frequently assigned high posterior probabilities to Sidney Rigdon, Oliver Cowdery, and Parley P. Pratt.
+Using a modified open-set NSC approach that allowed for the possibility of unidentified authors outside the candidate pool, together with additional samples drawn from Joseph Smith holograph writings, the authors reanalyzed the Book of Mormon data from the earlier study and reported substantially different attribution results from those produced by the original closed-set analysis.
+In their reanalysis, many chapters were assigned to an "unobserved author" rather than to Sidney Rigdon, Solomon Spalding, or other nineteenth-century candidates.
+The authors concluded that these results indicated that the earlier closed-set analysis had overstated attribution confidence and that the available stylometric evidence did not reliably support either sole authorship by Joseph Smith or Spalding–Rigdon authorship.

 Proper names

 Critics have pointed out the appearance of names in the Book of Mormon which appear to be anachronistic.

-Language specialists discourage the use of small non-random lists of words to compare two separate languages.
+On the other hand, apologists have pointed out alleged similarities between Book of Mormon names and names which Smith would not have known but which could signal authenticity.

 Hebrew names

 Critics have pointed out that many of the names in the Book of Mormon that are not drawn from the King James Bible are found in the local environment around Palmyra, New York, and would have been known to Smith.
 Richard Packham has pointed out that several Biblical Hebrew names, including "Aaron", "Ephraim", and "Levi" are listed as Jaredites in the Book of Ether.
 He argues that these are anachronisms, since the Jaredites are supposed to have originated from the time of the Tower of Babel, and presumably did not speak Hebrew.
 In addition, Packham has pointed out that while "Isabel" is derived from the ancient Hebrew Elizabeth, the name Isabel did not exist until 12th century Spain, which he argues is evidence against the authenticity of the Book of Mormon.